Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Moved automatic archiving from bootstrap file into helper class (#909).
 * Show no placeholder option for mandatory list fields.
 * Improved base directory structure for easier understandability (#866).
+* Generator workflow exports the diagram only as JPG and only if `writeToModelDocs` is `true`.
+The JPEG file is placed in the same directory as the model file itself (#903).

 ## ModuleStudio 0.7.0 (Jan 1, 2017)